 - What if someone uses their personal email address to communicate with you (firstname.lastname@example.org) although all your communication is of a B2B nature?

-Here, as we mentioned before, it will be up to your level of risk appetite on how you want to proceed as there is no unambiguous answer to these questions.
+Here, as we mentioned before, it will be up to your level of risk appetite how you want to proceed.
+Again, there are no unambiguous answers to these questions.